actions/importer-labs/jenkins/valet-forecast-lab.md

 - Pipeline count: __6__

    ---
-  We can see we ran 6 pipelines that contained 73 jobs.
-In the case of Jenkins, jobs refer to the concept of steps.
-The number of jobs(steps) is expected to be larger than the number of pipelines because a pipeline is typically a collection of jobs.
+We can see there were 73 completed jobs across 6 unique pipelines.
+A pipeline can have one or more jobs and a pipeline may be executed multiple times in the date range included in the forecast.

   For example `monas_freestyle` contains 3 jobs
   ![demo_pipeline](https://user-images.githubusercontent.com/19557880/186261368-d4dbbe8d-71e0-4084-bbbb-7557e9dbbb86.png)